-- Hierarchical representations of objects are needed.. - OLLSCOIL NA GAILLIMHE UNIVERSITY OF GALWAY
+- Hierarchical representations of objects are needed.. - Objects and compositions of objects should be treated uniformly.

 Design Pattern

 A solution to a particular recurring design issue in a particular context:

 "Each pattern describes a problem that occurs over and over again in our environment, and then describes the core of the solution to this problem in such a way that you can use this solution a million times over, without ever doing it the same way twice" Erich Gamma et al., Design Patterns, 1995